jbiatek/BSGRulebook/rulebook.md

 ### New Caprica phase

 The humans reach New Caprica and attempt to settle there.
-However, they are discovered by the Cylons and Galactica and Pegasus are forced to flee.
+However, they are discovered by the Cylons and both Galactica and Pegasus are forced to flee.
 The humans will have to wait out the Cylon occupation while waiting for their battlestars to return.
 Once they do, the humans will have to evacuate New Caprica and jump away to safety.

 #### New Caprica phase setup

 - If this distance was reached via a jump, go through the normal jump procedure including resetting the fleet marker.
     - Assault raptors do not get to remain in space for this jump, so return them to the reserves with the rest of the ships.